 LT1 Vs LS1 – What’s Best?

-Struggling to decide whether an LT1 or an LS1 is going to suit you best?
-We put the popular small-block V8’s up against each other in our ultimate LT1 vs LS1 guide.
+Struggling to decide whether to go for an LT1 or an LS1?
+We have put the popular small-block V8’s up against each other in this ultimate LT1 vs LS1 guide.

 - GM’s Small-Block History